Vyral/base-template/_posts/2020-03-10-making-sense-of-the-market-volatility.md

 Whether these rates remain low will be contingent on the health of the markets.
 The virus has already had a serious effect on the equity markets.
 As of the recording of this video, the Dow was 4,000 points off of its all-time high.
 Everyone is playing it safe with their money, as the fear of uncertainty looms large.

-**The real estate market in particular has been fantastic, though**; a buyer looking at a $250,000 today has the same level of affordability on that same type of house as they did five weeks ago.
+**The real estate market, in particular has been fantastic, though**; a buyer looking at a $250,000 home today has the same level of affordability on that same type of house as they did five weeks ago.

 {% include pullquote.html %}